 - First off, privacy is a basic human right that everyone should hold on to.
 It is not about having or not having something to hide.
 This basic right is meant to protect all people regardless of such arguments.
 It is something as basic as having curtains pulled on your windows so your neighbors or any passerby cannot peek in.
 The same principle applies to not wanting any third party to access your personal information without your express permission.
 Why should any organization or government have total access to all your private data?

 All of these are just the surface of why privacy is a very important right to protect.
 Privacy involves a lot more than all of this.
 The argument that you have nothing to hide is invalid.
 It is a view that implies that privacy is secrecy and this is not true.
-Privacy is about understanding the serious harmful implications of lack of privacy.
+Recognizing the significant detrimental consequences of a lack of privacy underscores why privacy matters.

 Each individual should take steps to protect themselves and their privacy.
 Some simple ways of doing this are :